Essential maintenance for overhead line between Stanah and Hambleton Moss Side

 Where is this happening?

-We’ve been carrying out essential maintenance work on the existing overhead electricity line that runs between Stanah, near Thornton-Cleveleys, and Hambleton Moss Side in Lancashire.
+We’ve carried out essential maintenance work on the existing overhead electricity line that runs between Stanah, near Thornton-Cleveleys, and Hambleton Moss Side in Lancashire.

 Our work in Stanah